-The reality is, there were probably men throughout the American Revolution such as Nathanael Greene, Daniel Morgan, John Starks, and even Benedict Arnold that were better tacticians, but I don’t know of anyone that would say he wasn’t a great leader.
+The reality is, there were probably men throughout the American Revolution, such as Nathanael Greene, Daniel Morgan, John Starks, and even Benedict Arnold, who were better tacticians, but I don't know of anyone who would say he wasn't a great leader.

-When he arrived in Boston the men were disorganized, did not dispose of there bodily excrement correctly, and their leadership structure was fragmented.
+When he arrived in Boston, the men were disorganized, did not dispose of their bodily excrement correctly, and their leadership structure was fragmented.
 Washington was tasked with bringing this rag-tag army together.

 During arguably one of the hardest winters, Washington brought in Baron von Steuben, a man of questionable character but excellent military skills, to train his beat-up army into becoming a professional group of soldiers.
 These men were tested at the Battle of Monmouth and held the field against the British.

 His greatest test of the American Revolution came after the victory of Yorktown.
 His army had not been paid, and his officers were grumbling.
 With peace on the horizon, many believed that Congress would disband the army and not pay them what they were owed.

 An old nemesis of General Washington, Horatio Gates, began to lead the charge to usurp Washington's authority and threaten Congress.